 BNP Paribas is our sole shareholder.
-On 31 January 2016, BNP Paribas appointed as sole member of the Management Board BNP Paribas Finance B.V., a company established and existing under the laws of the Netherlands, with its registered office at Herengracht 595, 1017 CE Amsterdam, the Netherlands.
+The Management Board is appointed by the general meeting of shareholders on 20 December 2023.
 Messrs.
-Edwin Herskovic, Cyril Le Merrer, Geert Lippens, Folkert van Asma, Richard Daelman and Matthew Yandle as directors of BNP Paribas Finance B.V. have the power to take all necessary measures in relation to the issue of securities of BNP Paribas Issuance B.V..
+Edwin Herskovic, Cyril Le Merrer, Geert Lippens, Folkert van Asma and Matthew Yandle as directors of BNP Paribas Issuance B.V. have the power to take all necessary measures in relation to the issue of securities of BNP Paribas Issuance B.V..